| |

 Notes

-It’s okay to leave it at room temperature.
+• Storage – It’s okay to leave it at room temperature.
 It’s a fully cooked buttercream.
-Leave it at room temperature for up to 2 days.
+You can leave it at room temperature for up to 2 days.

-Store in the fridge for up to a 10 days.
-Let it come to room temperature and remix till smooth.
+• Fridge – Store in the fridge for up to 10 days.
+Let it come to room temperature, then remix till smooth.

 • Filling for cream puff, cakes.